project-gemmi/gemmi/docs/mol.rst

 ----

-Let us start with the the list of atoms:
+Let us start with the list of atoms:

 .. code-block:: none